Time Pressure in Software Engineering: A Systematic Review

 The selection process for each paper started with the first author reading the title and the abstract of the paper.
-In cases where no definitive decision could be made based on these elements, the first author read conclusions and other relevant sections of the paper until we could make a decision based on the selection criteria.
-The first author was advised to default to caution when unclear cases were found.
-Unclear or borderline cases were marked down and discussed by the first two authors until a decision for inclusion or exclusion could be made.
-A total of 56 papers were marked unclear and discussed by the two first authors.
-Of these 56 papers, we included 10 in the literature review.
-Occasionally, the unclear cases led to clarification of the interpretation of the inclusion and exclusion rules.
-For example, we did not anticipate that there would be papers from non-software engineering forums that gave in-depth narrative descriptions of software companies with extensive time pressure and its consequences, such as ~\citet{borg2014ciar}, who observed an Information and communications technology (ICT) company and the problems arising from time pressure.
+In cases where no definitive decision could be made based on these elements, the first author read the conclusions and other relevant sections of the paper until we could make a decision based on the selection criteria.
+The first author was advised to default to caution when unclear cases were found, as we did not want to miss any potential papers.
+This made the selection process more laborious, but reading just the abstract would not have uncovered papers making significant and relevant contributions such as \citet{cataldo2011factors}.